Co-sponsored with the donothing® Leadership Retreat

 Refund payments will be issued per the following cancellation schedule:

-50% if canceled by January 20, 2020
+50% if cancelled by January 20, 2020

-25% if canceled by February 20, 2020
+25% if cancelled by February 20, 2020

-10% if canceled by March 20, 2020
+10% if cancelled by March 20, 2020

 No refunds or credits are issued for cancellations received after March 20, 2020.

 Shambhala Mountain Center welcomes children of parents/guardians who are participating in our scheduled programs, or who are simply engaging in a personal retreat.
 However, we do not provide childcare.
 Parents are encouraged to also bring a caretaker for their children, so that the parents can fully participate in their program.

 Click here to learn more about bringing your child to SMC.